ocochard/life_calendar/PROJECT_PLAN.md

 - Account for the starting week offset (birthday might not be week 1)

 ### 3. PDF Generator
-- Create A4 or Letter-sized page (landscape orientation)
+- Create A4 page in **portrait orientation**
-- Draw 52×90 grid of small squares
+- Draw 52×90 grid of small squares with **spacing between boxes (half-box gaps)**
 - Fill appropriate squares black (weeks lived)
 - Leave future weeks empty/white
+- Add labels:
+  - Week numbers on top (every 5 weeks)
-- Add minimal labels (week numbers on top, ages on left side)
+  - Age labels on left (0, 5, 10...85)
+  - Age 90 on right side (emphasizing endpoint)
+  - Vertical "Age" label with downward arrow
+  - Horizontal "Week of Year" label with rightward arrow
-- Use thin transparent/gray borders for grid lines
+- Use thin gray borders for grid lines (0.5pt)
+- Customizable title at the top
+- Footer with explanation

 ---